-Governmental Activities - Most of the City's programs and services are reported here including police, street maintenance, capital improvements and general administration.
+Governmental Activities - Most of the City's programs and services are reported here including police, street maintenance, park and recreation services, capital improvements and general administration.
 These services are funded primarily by income and property taxes, intergovernmental revenues, and other shared revenues.